Skip to main content

 Why continue 'Dome Pondering'?

 Blogs, really, any written format, aren't popular or widely visited anymore.
 The world has changed with the advent of social media and the immediacy of how we consume information, knowledge, insight, and even feel through life's issues.
-For better or worse (I believe it's been very much for the worse), we don't stop and allow a process on it all, much of what reading, writing, discourse, and sharing provides opportunities to do.
+For better or worse (I believe it's been very much for the worse), we don't stop and allow a process on it all, much of what reading, writing, discourse, and sharing provide opportunities to do.

 The flick of the fingers, double taps, and immediate shorthand response on a touch screen may rule, but this small slice of the internet will remain - filled with my words, opinions, thoughts, and everything else in between.